 When a user completes registration in the RDS Secure Website, the information supplied must be validated by CMS’ RDS Center.
 Login ID activation is not immediate.
 It can take up to 48 hours for registration information to be verified.
-Once the information is verified, the user receives an email that he/she has been approved and may log in to the RDS Secure Website.
+Once the information is verified, the user receives an email that he/she has been approved and may activate their Multi-Factor Authentication (MFA).
+Once MFA has been activated, the user may log in to the RDS Secure Website immediately.

 Scenario 2: I changed my password today, but I’ve forgotten it and locked my user account.

 For security reasons, a password may only be changed once in a 24-hour period.
 If you have already changed your password once on a given day, you must wait until 24 hours have passed to change it again and unlock your account.